jakkaj/BashWatch/README.md

 ## Running

-Add the location of `bashwatch.sh` to your path.
+Add the location of `bashwatch` to your path.

+Make sure to mod it to allow execute `chmod +x bashwatch`.

 Run `bashwatch ./scriptname.sh param1 param2`.